It Only Takes One

 - I’ve observed that you haven’t been participating at all in the last three consecutive safety meetings…

-The second example is much more concrete because it communicates the employee the specific behavior as well as when/where the behavior was observed.
-Especially with more difficult employees/managers, who may be quick on the defensive, having objective, observed data points will be very important for safety improvement and to control the conversation.
+The second example is much more concrete because it communicates to the employee the specific behavior as well as when/where the behavior was observed.
+Especially with more difficult employees/managers, who may be quick on the defensive, having an objective, observed data points will be very important for safety improvement and to control the conversation.